Fishing in Minnesota

 Red Lake

 Red Lake is the largest lake in Minnesota.
-Note that much of this lake is under Chippewa Native American control, and you cannot fish within that part of the lake.
+Note that much of this lake is under Chippewa Native American control, and you cannot fish those areas.
 That still leaves you over 48,000 acres where you can fish for northern pike, walleye, and crappie.
-The best fishing at this lake near Bemidji often occurs in May and June although ice fishing is a popular activity on this lake as well.
+The best fishing at this lake near Bemidji often occurs in May and June, although ice fishing is a popular activity on this lake as well.

 Steiger Lake